microsoft/DataStreamerSamples/DataStreamerAppServiceUWPCommSample/README.md

 The communication channel with Data Streamer need to remain opened for long time for the stream to continue sending, or receiving data to/from Data streamer.
 This can be done in few ways.
 The recommeneded options are talked about [here](https://docs.microsoft.com/en-us/windows/uwp/launch-resume/run-in-the-background-indefinetly)

 More information on what are the different UWP capabilities is available [here](https://docs.microsoft.com/en-us/windows/uwp/packaging/app-capability-declarations)

+Note: Restricted capabilities are available only to apps that are developed by Microsoft and its partners